tanvirwahid/e-commerce/README.md

 ADMIN_PASSWORD=

-These will be default name, email and password of default admin.
+These will be name, email and password of the default admin.
 If these are empty then default admin's name, email and password will be admin, admin@demo.com, aaaaaa

 7) Fill out appropriate CACHE_STORE.
 8) Save and close .env and run 'php artisan config:cache', 'php artisan key:generate', 'php artisan jwt:secret', 'php artisan migrate', 'php artisan db:seed' and 'php artisan serve'.